Can face fat be lost?

 Tip 1: Increase Potassium to Reduce Face Bloat

-This isn’t a way to lose fat in the face, it is a quick hack to reduce water retention in your body and face.
+This is a quick hack to reduce water retention in your body and face.

 Most people probably know that sodium can increase water retention, so they REDUCE their intake of salty foods so they don’t look smooth and puffy.